 Each exercise tests listening comprehension of recorded texts (e.g. dialogues, interviews, conversations, talks) on a CD played in the examination room.
 All listening material will be heard twice by candidates and appropriate pauses for candidates to write answers will be included on the recording.

 The CD is controlled by the invigilator of the examination, not the candidate(s).
-For details about room, equipment, checking the CD in advance and guidance on acoustics, teachers/invigilators should consult the relevant sections of CIE's Handbook for Centres.
+For details about room, equipment, checking the CD in advance and guidance on acoustics, teachers/invigilators should consult the relevant sections of the Cambridge Handbook.